tho-fu/RaspberryVersion/README.md

 # RaspberryVersion
 Shows your hardware version of your RaspberryPi

-Simply run and wait for the result.
+Simply run and wait for the result.<br>
 Python > 3.5 is required.